Rose Hudson-Wilkin: Early life

-Born at Montego Bay, Jamaica, Hudson-Wilkin was raised by her father, an enthusiastic cricketer, and aunt Pet, her mother having departed for England when she was born.
+Born in Montego Bay, Jamaica, Hudson-Wilkin was raised by her father, an enthusiastic cricketer, and aunt Pet, her mother having departed for England when she was born.
 She did not meet her mother again until she was nine.
 She was educated at Montego Bay High School, an all-girls secondary school in Montego Bay.
-She was 14 when she decided to join the ministry and, in a 2012 interview in the Daily Telegraph, she said: "I simply had this overwhelming sense that this was what I was called to do."
+She was 14 when she decided to join the ministry and, in a 2012 interview in The Daily Telegraph, she said: "I simply had this overwhelming sense that this was what I was called to do."